Kenneth J. McFayden

 Prior to joining the seminary faculty in March of 2000, he served as Executive Director of North Central Career Development Center in New Brighton, MN from 1994-2000.
 Previously, he served as a hospital chaplain in Louisville, KY from 1991-1994, and as an associate pastor in Alliance, OH from 1986-1990.
 He is an ordained minister in the Presbyterian Church (USA).

-He is married and has two college-age sons.
+He is married and has two adult sons.

-Courses taught recently: Asia Travel Seminar; The Landscape of Religious Leadership; Introduction to Church Business Administration
+Courses taught recently: Asia Travel Seminar; The Landscape of Religious Leadership; Introduction to Church Business Administration; Reading Church and Cultural Contexts

 For a full list of Dr. McFayden’s publications, use the link below to his current CV.